 * Click here for rating key

 The Bun Restaurant Review: The words “The Bun” written between the two front teeth of a large cartoon rabbit play amusingly off the masculine interior, designed with exposed Edison light bulbs, a wooden bar and metal shelving.
 Chefs Ayal and Shei Kitches bring their experience at high-end New York kitchens to their pan-Asian eatery.
 The duo’s skills are apparent in every dish, especially when it comes to the complex and unique sauces, braises and soup bases.
-For starters, the Thai papaya salad is a fine adaptation: vermicelli noodles mixed with green long beans, fresh tomatoes, crunchy peanuts and strands of green papaya, and topped with an inventive fresh plum som tam sauce.
-Steamed buns are cleverly branded with the restaurant’s name; we recommend the Asian barbecue brisket bun with tangy miso barbecue sauce and crisp homemade pickles.
-Udon soup, a comforting dish, transports you straight to Japan with its traditional light, slightly sweet broth.
-The Bun might be a casual spot, but the food is taken seriously --- these are two fine dining chefs serving dishes without a fine dining price tag.
+For starters, the Thai papaya salad is a fine adaptation: vermicelli noodles are mixed with green long beans, fresh tomatoes, crunchy peanuts and strands of green papaya, and topped with an inventive fresh plum som tam sauce.
+Steamed buns are cleverly branded with the restaurant’s name; we recommend the Asian barbecue brisket bun with tangy miso barbecue sauce and homemade pickles.
+Or try the crispy chicken with its bold taste and sides of pickled vegetables and house-made rice cake.
+The Bun might be a casual spot, but the food is taken seriously --- these two fine dining chefs are serving dishes without a fine dining price tag.